Ismaili Centre, Lisbon: Ethos and purpose

 The Ismaili Centres are an example of such spaces of gathering and are symbolic of the permanently present core Ismaili values and traditions.

 Since its establishment in 1998, the Ismaili Centre, Lisbon has hosted public exhibitions, lectures, and musical programs.

+2023 stabbings

+On the morning of 28 March 2023, two Portuguese women belonging to the staff of the Ismaili Muslim Centre in Lisbon were stabbed to death by an Afghan refugee who was taking Portuguese language classes at the centre.